-Sometime later, when the moon was up, and the fire was low, they all joined him and found him curled up in the boy’s sleeping bag – so still – so silent that the mother checked his breathing.
-He was, after all, an old dog now and she had grown worried.
-There was none of his normal inspecting the flashlights or walking around checking in on everyone as he slipped and slid over their legs – no – the dog was missing his best friend and while he was glad of the others and grateful for his favorite trip – nevertheless – he could not fully enjoy it without his boy.
+Sometime later, when the moon was up, and the fire was low, they all joined him and found him curled up in the boy’s empty sleeping bag – so still – so silent that the mother nervously checked his breathing.
+He was, after all, an old dog now, and she had grown worried.
+There was none of his normal inspecting the flashlights or walking around checking in on everyone as he slipped and slid over their legs – no – the dog was missing his best friend and, while he was glad of the others and grateful for his favorite trip he, nevertheless, could not fully enjoy it without his boy.

 Slowly, laboriously the old dog pushed his chest up with his front legs and rose to a seated position craning his neck for a futile glance around the campsite lest his boy materialize, then lowering his eyes to the grass, he began eating to settle his stomach, every now and then letting out a plaintive whimper.
-He lay down again, facing the fire with his big head resting on his forepaws – glancing up and then away from the mother only to settle down in silent resignation.
+He lay down again, facing the fire with his big head resting on his forepaws – wistfully glancing up and then away from the mother only to settle down in silent resignation.

-The man-boy stared out the train window as buildings sped past and wished he were with his friend.
+Many miles away, the man-boy stared out the train window as buildings sped past and wished he were with his friend.
 He longed for the quiet – the birds – the whispering leaves, and the bright warmth of the fire.
 He missed being read to by lamplight in the tent and the peaceful lake in the morning.
 But most of all, he missed his best friend – the 85 lb black lab who had shared his bed, his tent, and sleeping bag for the past ten years.
 He bit his tongue and took a deep breath as he imagined the dog sitting in his favorite grassy spot in the sun.

-At that moment, both the boy and his dog were thinking the same thing, getting older was a lonely business.
+At that moment, both the boy and his dog were thinking the same thing, getting older was a very lonely business.